asifbacchus/NextCloudBackup/README.md

 - Allows you to specify files/directories to exclude from your backups (e.g. previews)
 - Runs 'borg prune' to make sure you are trimming old backups on your schedule
-- Creates an clear, easy to parse log file so you can easily keep an eye on your backups and any errors/warnings
+- Creates a clear, easy to parse log file so you can keep an eye on your backups and any errors/warnings

 ## Installation/copying